grantbevis/docker-smtp2tg/README.md

 Containerised version of ircop's smtp2tg golang app (https://github.com/ircop/smtp2tg)

-smtp2tg is a tiny SMTP relay to relay messages to a Telegram User.
+smtp2tg is a tiny application to relay messages via SMTP to a Telegram User.

 You will need a Telegram Bot API Key which you can get from talking to [@BotFather](https://telegram.me/BotFather)